sefabckn/real_estate_project_etl/README.md

 ## Project Overview

-This repository contains a lightweight pipeline that scrapes real-estate data, transforms and stores it locally, and exposes a simple app for exploration.
+This repository contains a lightweight pipeline that scrapes book store data, transforms and stores it locally, and exposes a simple app for exploration.
 It is intended as a small end-to-end example for collecting, processing and visualizing property listing data.

 ## Features